andreabenini/linux.tips/certificates/README.md

 ## Fetch a certificate from remote
 ```
 openssl s_client -connect www.google.com:443 -showcerts

+# A more compact form to fetch info and store in a certfile
+echo "" | openssl s_client -connect www.google.com:443 -showcerts 2>/dev/null | openssl x509 -out certfile.txt
 ```
 ## Generate certificate information
 where *.crt is one of the certificates replied from previous query